lirx-js/dom/website/docs/documentation/syntax/rx-components/rx-switch/index.md

 </rx-switch>
 ```

+This is used to display **conditionally** an element or a node, **switching** on a specific value.

-Creates a virtual Node which:
+Under the hoods, it creates a virtual Node which:

 - subscribes to `observable$`
 - and injects `templateReferenceA`, `templateReferenceB` or `templateReferenceC` according to the received value

 :::note

-The previously injected template is removed.
+The previously injected template is always removed from the DOM before the new one is appended.

 :::